I have a lot of extra work expenses because I am disabled. Can you tell me how to get SSI to cover them?

 Reimbursed expenses cannot be deducted from your earnings.
 Additionally, the expenses must be needed in order to work and they must be related to your disabling impairment.
 For example, if you have work expenses of union dues, health insurance, and a lift van to get you to work, the expenses for the lift van could be used to reduce your work earnings, but the union dues and insurance could not because they are not impairment-related.

-Usually, it does not matter that you also use the item you purchased during non-work hours as long as it is also needed to work.
+Usually, it does not matter that you also use the item during non-work hours as long as it is also needed to work.
 For example, you would need medication and a wheelchair even if you were not working; but because they are also needed for work, your out-of-pocket cost for these items can be used to reduce your countable earnings.

 Work Expense Exclusions for the Blind